asvyazhin/CSS-guideline/README.md

 #### Important features

-* BEM-methodology excludes the using of id-type selectors for describing the styles (to avoid the high specificity and providing the possibility of re-using a Block).
-Only class-type selectors allowed for style declaration.
+* BEM-methodology excludes the use of id-type selectors for describing the styles (to avoid high specificity and to provide the possibility of re-using a Block).
+Only class-type selectors are allowed for style declaration.
-* Selector name shouldn't be too abstract and at the same time shouldn't describe the content (for example, instead of '.red' will be better to use '.title-error').
+* Selector names shouldn't be too abstract and at the same time shouldn't describe the content (for example, instead of '.red' it would be better to use '.title-error').
-* Name of the class should be as short as possible, but at the same time is so long to save the sense.
+* The name of the class should be as short as possible, but at the same time it must be long enough to make sense.
 * The names of Blocks, Elements and Modifiers should reflect as clearly as possible the meaning of the described unit.
-* Selector must not include html tags because we want to get context-independent style units.
+* Selectors must not include html tags because we want to get context-independent style units.
 * Cascading selectors should be excluded from CSS.
-Cascade is possible only in one case - between Modifier and Element.
+Cascading is possible only in one case - between Modifier and Element.

-Example of cascade:
+Example of cascading:

 ```css
 /*